-While there is a call for urgent action about climate change and the related social and environmental problems, many modern sustainability challenges are actually the result of overlooked prior potential impacts.
+While there is a call for urgent action about climate change and the related social and environmental problems, many modern sustainability challenges are actually the result of overlooked potential impacts.

 For decades, well-intended decisions were largely made by quickly identifying the best option.
 But today we are understanding better that problems are complex, that solutions impact a multiplicity of future stakeholders, and that there are always consequences.

-Of course, it is not possible to anticipate all scenarios, but pausing and checking assumptions can be very useful to avoid future problems.
+Of course, it is not possible to anticipate all scenarios, but pausing and checking assumptions as you do it can be very useful to avoid future problems.

-/THINK ABOUT HOW YOU CAN FURTHER LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:
+/THINK ABOUT HOW YOU CAN LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:

-For example, what can we learn to avoid or repeat from past experiences?
-Can we identify, in hindsight, something that was at stake and overlooked because we were trying to act fast?
+For example, what can you learn to avoid or repeat from past experiences?
+Can you identify, in hindsight, something that was at stake and overlooked because you were trying to act fast?
 When we have more information we can better weigh alternatives.

 All of this, however, is at odds with speed.
 We cannot both act fast and ponder carefully.
 What might be new ways of combining urgently needed actions with careful exploration of their impacts?
 What role could you see there for you?
 Do you think you could be more vocal and perhaps find more courage to offer a perspective that certainly is not mainstream?
+Reflective practices help to pause, and to ponder the situation and its implications before jumping into action.